Israel suspends EU role in peace process with Palestinians

 A ministry official said Israel would cease assisting EU-sponsored projects intended for the Palestinians, but no specific instances or bodies were named.

-Additional reporting by Luke Baker, and Francesco Guarascio and Robin Emmott in Brussels, writing by Ori Lewis,; Editing by Mark Trevelyan, Richard Balmforth and Sanjeev Miglani
+Additional reporting by Luke Baker, and Robin Emmott in Brussels, writing by Ori Lewis,; Editing by Mark Trevelyan and Richard Balmforth